Scheduled for release December 2021.

 He didn’t answer.

-“Daddy?
+“Dad?
 Wake up, daddy.”

 She sat up as best she could in the cramped space and yelled: “Help me!
 Somebody help me!”
 She sobbed as she attacked the mountain of concrete above her, pushing and pulling at ragged-edged pieces, tears streaming down her face.
 Pieces of concrete gave way and broken shards showered down on her.
 She kept digging and digging and digging.
 Her fingers were bleeding, but she couldn’t stop.
 She had to get out.

 An opening appeared, and with more digging and pushing and pulling, she was able to climbed out onto the side of a mountain of smoking rubble.
 She looked around.
 The gleaming glass towers of Singapore were gone.
 In their place lay a wasteland of rubble and fire and smoke and wreckage; nothing over one or two stories left standing as far as she could see in every direction.
 The air was hot and thick with dust and ash and smoke.
-A ghostly darkness blanketed the world, and a mournful wail floated across the barren landscape, rising and falling like the cries of ten thousand souls snatched away and hurled down to Homer’s House of Death.
+A ghostly grayness blanketed the world, and a mournful wail floated across the barren landscape, rising and falling like the cries of ten thousand souls snatched away and hurled down to Homer’s House of Death.

 Something dragged her unwilling eyes upward toward a mass of angry, black, roiling clouds that had swallowed up sun and sky.
 A sickening dread settled in the pit of her stomach when she realized what she was looking at.
 It was a mushroom cloud; the kind that marks the aftermath of a nuclear detonation.
 In the distance, where the alien spaceship had been, a dark, spindly stalk rose from the center of the devastated city and climbed high into the ash-gray sky where it merged with the expanding maelstrom.
 Somebody had nuked the alien ship and took out most of Singapore with it.